 She has an extensive list of publications in internationally renowned e-journals as OpenDemocracy, Queries, Social Europe, Political Critique, Conversations, The Huffington Post, Der Standard, Project Syndicate, Geschichte de Gegenwart, Public Seminar, Le Monde, Haaretz, University World News, Eurozine and on popular blogs in Hungarian as Galamus, Azonnali, Dinamo, Kettős Mérce, Mandiner, Qubit contributing to the discussion on progressive politics.

 She served as a coordinator of training as a Core Group Member of GenderSte, COST Network of Women in Science, Technology and Environment and member of Horizon2020 Societal Challenge Advisory Group (2014-2016, 2016-2018) and as a member and Vice Chair of Advisory Group on Gender (2014-2016, 2016-2018).
-She also served board member (2009-2014), co-president (2011-2014) of Atgender, The European Association for Gender Research, Education and Documentation.
+She also served as a board member (2009-2014), and co-president (2011-2014) of Atgender, The European Association for Gender Research, Education and Documentation.